HEP-FCC/fcc-tutorials/developing-fcc-software/FccDocPage.md

 ## When and how is the documentation page updated?

+There are both a main website (<https://cern.ch/fccsw>) and a readthedocs-style page for the tutorials (<https://hep-fcc.github.io/fcc-tutorials/>).

-The documentation page consists of a static website based on `github-pages`.
-The content of the website is hosted in EOS (`/eos/project/f/fccsw-web/www`).
+Both consists of a static website based on `github-pages`.
+The  main website points to EOS (`/eos/project/f/fccsw-web/www`), from where it is redirected to the github-pages site of FCCSW.
 Only members of the corresponding e-group have write access.
 All markdown and configuration files are stored in the [`gh-pages`](https://github.com/HEP-FCC/FCCSW/tree/gh-pages) branch of the
 FCCSW Github repository.
 All dependencies (jquery, bootstrap-sass) are included in the mentioned repository and any change should be automatically deployed to:

 [http://hep-fcc.github.io/FCCSW/](http://hep-fcc.github.io/FCCSW/)

-The old URL [http://cern.ch/fccsw](http://cern.ch/fccsw) now redirects to [http://hep-fcc.github.io/FCCSW/](http://hep-fcc.github.io/FCCSW/).

-## Structure of the content
+## Structure of the content of the main page

-There are four main folder which aggregate markdown files by category:
+Folders can be added to aggregate markdown files by category:

 - `computing`: FCC Computing Resources
-- `presentations`: Selection of Publications and Presentations relating to FCC Software
+- `presentations`: Selection of Publications and Presentations relating to FCC Software ...
-- `stack`: Main pieces of software that compose the FCC Software stack
-- `tutorials`: Different how-to guides for getting started with the different FCC Software packages

 The rest of folders and files are mainly configuration files to generate the website itself with [Jekyll](https://jekyllrb.com/):